Soma Saito Yoake wa mada / Hikari Tatsu Ame era

 SPUTNIK has the kind of old-school dance vibes that we love, the instrumental isn’t overwhelming, in fact, it is rather minimalistic in the verses, only exploding during the chorus, and the vocal performance is to die for.
 This is a lowkey dancefloor anthem we have right here and the best one of its genre released this year.

 Soma Saito is unstoppable.
 Kicking off his career with the right foot wasn’t enough for him and we can clearly notice his greed for more opportunities to perform and showcase his vocals.
 The problem is that when he wants to shine but isn’t handed a proper song or a proper mix to a great song.

-Right now, the song might not be on its ideal state but it’s heaps and bounds better than those two initial versions.
-If you have any of those versions please consider getting rid of them and purchase the new version.
+Right now, the song might not be in its ideal state but its heaps and bounds better than those two initial versions.
+If you have any of those versions please consider getting rid of them and purchasing the new version.
 The new mix is not fantastic but his vocals at least can shine during the chorus, a feat that was far from possible back in July.

 As someone with previous producing/music composition/mixing experience, it really disappointed and surprised me that the final mix was sounding like that.
 You don’t have to be a professional in the music business to understand this.
 Anyone that enjoys listening to music will automatically notice that something is wrong with it.
 It was that noticeable.

 We don’t know if people voiced their concerns about the song’s arrangement or if the song even hadn’t been mixed at all (it’s far worse than no mixing at all) and only recently was properly mixed, but something is certain: the song sounds more powerful with Saito‘s vocals taking the front seat.